pairing4good/gildedrose/readme.md

 **Idea 3**: I would like to flip the conditional statements so they don't include `!` which inverts the condition.
 It is more natural to state the positive case rather than the negative case.
-1. Flip the conditional statement to remove the `!`'s from the conditional statment `!name.equals("Aged Brie") && !name.equals("Backstage passes to a TAFKAL80ETC concert")`.
+1. Flip the conditional statement to remove the `!`'s from the conditional statement `!name.equals("Aged Brie") && !name.equals("Backstage passes to a TAFKAL80ETC concert")`.
 (The `&&` will need to be flipped to `||`.)
+1. Flip the conditional statement to remove the `!`'s from the conditional statement `!name.equals("Aged Brie")`.

 **Outcome 3**: